Saiteja9110/Saiteja9110/README.md

 ## 👨‍💻 About Me

 > **Frontend Developer** passionate about crafting clean, responsive, and user-friendly web experiences.
 I turn ideas into pixel-perfect realities with HTML, CSS, and JavaScript.

+- 🚀 Tech enthusiast focused on IoT, Embedded Systems, and Drone Technology with a passion for innovation.
 - 🌱 Currently diving deeper into **DSA with python** & modern frontend frameworks
 - 🎨 I believe great UI is where **design meets code**
 - 💡 Fun fact: I can debug CSS faster than I can make coffee ☕